To Date a Man You Must Understand a Man is a dating advice book for women. It goes straight to the point: no fluff and lots of great practical advice.

-Gregg righteously say you should’t ask for things: men are wary of gold diggers.
-And I could’t agree more.
+Gregg righteously says you shouldn’t ask for things: men are wary of gold diggers.
+And I couldn’t agree more.

-I liked Gregg’s suggestion you should change a bit yourself in a relationships.
-It helps keeping the novelty up.
+I liked Gregg’s suggestion you should change a bit yourself in a relationship.
+It helps to keep the novelty up.

 If you liked titles such like Act Like a Lady Think Like a Man and The Power of The Pussy you’ll like To Date a Man You Must Understand a Man.
 It reiterates some of the best points of these two books and plus it adds a few good insights.